jake-87/blog/content/blog/isabelle-autocorres-tut.md

    apply (simp add: inc_le)
 ```

 The final goal is more interesting.
 The initial intuition might be to use `wp` again, but this leaves us with nasty metavariables because of the chaining nature of the binds, and the fact that AutoCorres here is slightly too general.
-With a little searching we have the following:
+With a little searching we have the following, which presumably `wp` is applying:

 ```ocaml
   Reader_Option_VCG.obind_wp: ⟦⋀r. ⦉?R r⦊ ?g r ⦉?Q⦊; ⦉?P⦊ ?f ⦉?R⦊⟧ ⟹ ⦉?P⦊ ?f >>= ?g ⦉?Q⦊